msgis/node-build-monitor/README.md

 ### Configuration

+Build monitor can be configured via environment variables or a configuration file.
-The build monitor configuration can be placed in one of the following locations:
+A configuration file can be placed in one of the following locations:

 1. `%HomeDirectory%/node-build-monitor-config.json`
 2. `%PathOfExecutable%/config.json` (only for the standalone version)4.